Roeegg2/roeegg2.github.io/cpu.md

 An opcode is a number unique to each operation the CPU perform, so the CPU knows what it should should do, and how to get the data used by that instruction.
 Similar instructions could have the different opcodes, because they uses different addressing modes.

-**Operands**, are data that this specific instruction needs.
-Similar to function arguments in high level languages such as C, Java, Python, etc.
+**Operands**, are data that the operation needs as parameters.
+Somewhat similar to function arguments in high level languages such as C, Java, Python, etc.
+Each operation's operand number range from 0 (the minimum amount) to 2 (the maximum amount)

-An a addressing mode, dictates a certain way the CPU should get the data in the operands.
+An a addressing mode, dictates a certain way the CPU should get and treat the data in the operands.

 Let's take for example the following code snippet: